 There is nothing dull or boring about the classic, well put together and elegant.
 Trying too hard to find a signature style can be as damming as playing by the rules.

 Sometimes working with the tried and proven is a bonus.

 Annette Bening looks wonderful in all black.
 Yes, she is a very handsome woman, but it was the simplicity of her outfit that drew my attention.
 Of all her published photographs, I think these are truly wonderful.

 The turtleneck has been one of my best pals forever but they need a refresh.

 Do you know what else I love about a black pair of pants and a turtleneck sweater?

 They are forgiving.
 So forgiving.

-After months of travel and not being as disciplined as I might I can appreciate the generosity black offers.
+After months of our new “real” and not being as disciplined all the time as I might I can appreciate the generosity black offers.
 Forgiving and flattering; that is what I would say about the sweater and pants combination in black.